0x90d/videoduplicatefinder/README.md

 # Committing
 - Your pull request should only contain code for a single addition or fix
 - Unless it refers to an existing issue, write into your pull request what it does
-- Changes in VDF.Core should be discussed in issue section first